BohdanFeysa/hearing2translate/manifests/mcif-short/README.md

-# MCIF Long
+# MCIF Short

 ## Overview
-This repository provides instructions for downloading and preparing the MCIF v1.0 Long dataset.
+This repository provides instructions for downloading and preparing the MCIF v1.0 Short dataset.
-The dataset is released as part of the [GitHub release](https://github.com/sarapapi/hearing2translate/releases/tag/data-share-mcif) and can be directly used for model inference.
+The dataset is released as part of the [GitHub release](https://github.com/sarapapi/hearing2translate/releases/tag/data-share-mcif-short) and can be directly used for model inference.

 ```bibtex
 @misc{papi2025mcifmultimodalcrosslingualinstructionfollowing,